shivakrishnar/jineesha/README.md

 -   IAM permissions to allow for the creation of the pertinent AWS resources needed for this project.
 -   An existing custom [VPC](https://aws.amazon.com/vpc/) within which these services are to be deployed.

+### How to Run Locally

+Currently, only the `tenants` service has been refactored to run locally with `serverless-offline`.
+See [/services/api/tenants/README.md](/services/api/tenants/README.md) for instructions.

 #### How to Deploy to AWS

 _Deployment order is important!: deploy services in `services/internal-api` first_